 This 21 credit certificate sequence will earn the student a Rutgers certificate in Teacher of Students with Disabilities and the candidate will also be eligible to earn a NJ Teacher of Students with Disabilities (TOSD) endorsement through the NJDOE upon completion.
-The sequence can stand alone as the student’s only program as a means to add the TOSD license on to an existing teaching license, or it can serve as a dual program to a student’s initial concentration in P-3, Elementary, or Secondary.
+The sequence can stand alone as the student’s only program as a means to add the TOSD license on to an existing teaching license, or it can serve as a dual program to a student’s initial concentration in Early Childhood, Elementary, or Secondary Education.

 Clinical Practice Requirements and Deadlines:

 Students must apply for the fieldwork courses (Clinical Practice 1 and Clinical Practice 2) by February 1 in order to continue with courses in September (Fall semester).
 The program will secure the placement location for the student.

 - NJ DOE approved basic skills assessment – Praxis CORE or equivalent